Skip to Content

 Include constraints

-Tell the workflow what NOT to do:
+Tell the workflow what NOT to do.
+This is just as important as telling it what to do:

 **NEVER DO THESE:** - Never delete emails - Never send emails to external addresses - Never process emails from @town.com - Never archive emails from my manager (manager@company.com)